top of page

 Accreditation

-The Peter Bullough Foundation is proud to be a registered 501(c)(3) nonprofit registered with the Commonwealth of Virginia and to be a Gold Transparency nonprofit with Guidestar/Candid.
+The Peter Bullough Foundation is proud to be a registered 501(c)(3) nonprofit registered with the Commonwealth of Virginia and to be a Platinum Transparency nonprofit with Guidestar/Candid.

 Values

-We value diversity of identity, expression, and experience
+We respect diversity of identity, expression, and experience

 We value the role emerging artists play in furthering the arts